top of page

 La Gomera

-I spent the month of May on a finca helping in the garden and around the house of a German man who kept bees 🐝 and made honey.
+I spent the month of May on a finca helping in the garden and around the house of a German man who kept bees šŸ and made honey.
 He introduced me to a little bit about the behaviour of the bees and the one thing that stuck with me is that there can not be two queens in a hive.
 If there are two, one will kill the other.
 This reminded me of the "queen rivalry" energy I was born into, which is something still in progress for me to clear from the subconscious.
 (I wrote about this energetic connection -something with Neptune to the Sun ephemeris at birth- in detail in my Ayahuasca on Tenerife blog, if you want to check that out.)

-My host was generous with his car that we could borrow and so we drove to explore new places on the island at the weekends.
-I finally got to see the infamous Budha!
-It was a very long drive away from La Laja and I was happy to run the wheels on so far undiscovered roads yet.
-I can't stress enough how excited I was to go on this adventure to meet the smiling Buda de Arguamul.
+My host was generous enough to lend us his car, allowing us to explore new places on the island during the weekends.
+One of the highlights of these adventures was finally seeing the infamous Buddha!
+It was a very long drive from La Laja, and I was thrilled to traverse previously undiscovered roads.
+I canā€™t emphasize enough how excited I was to meet the smiling Buda de Arguamul.
 "A German couple brought it from Southeast Asia, but due to its weight and the poor road conditions it stayed right at the entrance to the village and for about three years it has been another tourist attraction."

 Fuerteventura

-I continued my volunteer adventures with a family who had 3 small children.
-I remember when I arrived I felt crazy tired for like 4 days.
-I found it painful to get up in the mornings and I passed out for a nap in the early afternoon hours.
-I felt as if I had been in a different time zone.
-I also felt that the heavy load I was carrying on La Gomera (both physical and emotional) got released and I thought my body just needed a little time to adapt to the new energetic quality of the place and the new people around me.
-The mentality of my hosts and their lifestyle was very different from what I experienced on La Gomera.
+I continued my volunteering adventures with a family who had three small children.
+When I arrived, I felt incredibly tired for about four days.
+It was painful to get up in the mornings, and I often passed out for naps in the early afternoons.
+It felt as though I had entered a completely different time zone.
+I also sensed that the heavy load I had carried on La Gomeraā€”both physical and emotionalā€”was finally being released.
+I believed my body simply needed time to adapt to the new energy of the place and the dynamic of my new hosts, whose mentality and lifestyle were vastly different from what I had experienced before.

-I loved looking after the 3-year-old Simeon, who quickly became my little friend.
-He felt very much at home at my desk playing with stickers, colouring books, and water paint.
-I loved to hear his little feet from the distance tapping the gravel outside my studio before he 'barged in' and 'attacked' me with questions or just sat down to help himself with the colouring pens.
-He spoke more Spanish and Dutch and less English and Hungarian, so we had a bit of a challenging situation but we could laugh everything off.
+One of the highlights of my stay was looking after 3-year-old Simeon, who quickly became my little buddy.
+He loved spending time at my desk, playing with stickers, coloring books, and water paints.
+Iā€™d hear his little feet tapping on the gravel outside my studio before he barged in, full of questions, or settled in to help himself to the coloring pens.
+Simeon primarily spoke Spanish and Dutch, with a little English and Hungarian, which sometimes made communication trickyā€”but we always managed to laugh through it.
 We vibed.
-I learned the Spanish word "besito" from him.
-It's a very cute story, how it happened, but I don't want to write too much so I will keep it to myself for now.
+I even learned the Spanish word besitoĀ from him.
+Itā€™s a cute story, but Iā€™ll keep it to myself for now.

-We had a thing on Saturday mornings when I drove him to Lajares to get a croissant, hang out at the market and play at the playground.
-We also went to the beach in El Cotillo and I repetitively took the wrong turn from the high road the way back having us do a 10-minute-detour without intention, lol.
+Saturday mornings became our thing.
+Iā€™d drive him to Lajares to get a croissant, hang out at the market, and play at the playground.
+Occasionally, weā€™d visit the beach in El Cotillo, and every time on the way back, I would accidentally take the wrong turn off the high road, causing an unintentional 10-minute detour.
+It became a bit of a running joke, lol.

 My super cool and cozy converted container studio accommodation

-The vibrational messages I picked up from the environment were: "Be more heart and less head.
-The heart gives, the head takes."
-And this was the message directed toward the parents.
-They need to reconnect with their heart in order to dissolve the weight of the low vibration.
+The vibrational messages I picked up from the environment were clear: ā€œBe more heart and less head.
+The heart gives; the head takes.ā€Ā This was the message directed at the parentsā€”they needed to reconnect with their hearts to lift the weight of their low vibrational energy.

-Despite it was not very fun being here I found things to enjoy and cherish, and I was grateful for the experience.
-I went on small trips in the north of the island and took the ferry to Isla de Lobos.
-I enjoyed cuddling with the kittens and watching them play.
-They put a big smile on my face.
-And I went for discovery walks on the deserted roads in the area to admire the quirky architecture that wealthy foreigners/ new islanders grow like mushrooms.
+Despite the lack of fun during my time here, I found moments to enjoy and cherish, and I remained grateful for the experience.
+I took small trips in the north of the island and even ventured to Isla de Lobos by ferry.
+Cuddling with the kittens and watching them play always put a big smile on my face.
+I also enjoyed discovery walks along the deserted roads in the area, marveling at the quirky architecture sprouting up like mushroomsā€”testaments to the creativity (and wealth) of foreigners and new islanders.

 Gran Canaria

-I flew from FUE to Gran Canaria to volunteer in a kid's summer school, which was a horrible experience, that I left after 4 days and went to a hostel instead.
-Then from here, I took the bus to the south to join a family living in the mountains.
-I looked after a little girl and was trusted with the evening meal prep. for the family.
-I experienced a bit of India here as the child's parents were big fans of the Indian culture.
-There was beautiful music and mantras blaring from the speakers at night that deepened the connection to my spiritual side.
+I flew from Fuerteventura to Gran Canaria to volunteer at a kidā€™s summer school, but the experience was terrible.
+I left after just four days and checked into a hostel instead.
+From there, I took a bus to the south of the island to join a family living in the mountains.
+My responsibilities included looking after their young daughter and preparing evening meals for the family.
+Their love for Indian culture gave the place a unique atmosphere, with beautiful music and mantras playing from speakers at night.
+It deepened my connection to my spiritual side in a way I hadnā€™t anticipated.

 Roque Nublo